Quick Summary of Made in Abyss Episode 8

 * You young ‘uns reading this might not know that a record, a primitive vinyl analog sound recording, sometimes got dirty or scratched — such historical artifacts were likely before your time!
 When a record got scratched, one moment of sound could endlessly repeat.
 Thus the phrase “broken record.”
 No, I don’t feel old even though the technology that replaced records, CDs, are themselves on the way out, and we’re several generations into new formats for digital recordings.

-Reflecting on the Episode
+Reflecting on Made in Abyss Episode 8

 Boy, did Ouzen look upset at Lyza marrying Torka or what?
 Ouzen seems to be the sort to keep people at an emotional distance, so her reaction suggests she felt a deep connection to her apprentice.
 A connection she didn’t want to share!
 It must have hurt quite a lot to see Lyza marry; but even more to see Lyza mourning the death of her husband and apparent death of her newborn.
 Ouzen’s been through a lot, but that seems par for the course for cave raiders — and especially White Whistles.